Top 20 Players With Most Centuries in International Cricket (All Formats)

 | 20 | Ross Taylor | New Zealand | 19 | 21 | 0 | 40 |

-Legendary Players Who Scored the Most International Centuries
+Legendary Players Who Defined the Century Charts

-1. Sachin Tendulkar – 100 International Centuries
+Sachin Tendulkar – 100 International Centuries

 Sachin Tendulkar is the only cricketer in history to score 100 international centuries.
 Representing India for over two decades, Tendulkar scored 51 in Tests and 49 in ODIs, setting records for longevity, consistency, and match-winning ability.